mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/follow_me/Simulation_demos/followme-with-gesture-audio.rst

 =====================================================

 This demo of the Follow-me algorithm shows a |p_amr| application for following a target person where the movement of the robot can be controlled by the person's location, hand gestures as well as audio command.
 The entire pipeline diagram can be found in :doc:`../index` page.
 It takes point cloud sensor (2D Lidar/depth camera) as well as RGB camera image as inputs.
-These inputs are passed through |intel|-patented Adaptive DBScan and a deep-learning-based gesture recognition pipeline, respectively to publish motion command messages for a differential drive robot.
+These inputs are passed through Intel®-patented Adaptive DBScan and a deep-learning-based gesture recognition pipeline, respectively to publish motion command messages for a differential drive robot.
 It also takes recorded audio commands for starting and stopping the robot movement.
 Moreover, the demo is equipped with a text-to-speech synthesis model to narrate the robot's activity over the course of its movement.

 This demo has been tested and validated on 13th Generation Intel® Core™ processors with |xe| and 12th Generation Intel® Core™ processors with |xe|.